-Bob Frederick completed his 45th year as a teacher, coach and athletics administrator in 2007.
+We salute his life and achievements.
+Bob Frederick completed his 47 years as a teacher, coach and athletics administrator.
 In the summer of 2001, he retired as Director of Intercollegiate Athletics at the University of Kansas, his alma mater, after a distinguished 14-year career marked by significant achievements in academics and athletics as well as major improvements to facilities.

 Frederick earned his Bachelors, Masters and Doctoral degrees at the University of Kansas.
-At KU he currently serves is a lecturer in the Department of Health, Sport and Exercise Sciences where he teaches classes in the Sport Management program.
+At KU he served as a lecturer in the Department of Health, Sport and Exercise Sciences where he taught classes in the Sport Management program.

 In July 1998, Frederick received the Gordon R. Alley Partnership Award from KU’s Center for Research in Learning.
 This was in recognition of his leadership in helping achieve the partnership between the Center and Student Support Services that resulted in the creation of the Strategic Learner Apprenticeship Program, a nationally recognized effort to help at-risk students.